-"Torture destroys communities"—An interview with the UN Special Rapporteur on Torture
+"Torture destroys communities"—an interview with the UN Special Rapporteur on Torture

 The interview below, released on the International Day in Support of Victims of Torture on 26 June, marks the kickoff of the Voices for Human Dignity multimedia initiative.
 This initiative celebrates the 40th anniversary of the Convention against Torture (1984-2024) by amplifying the voices of torture survivors, experts, and activists.